 New research confirms rhodiola’s physical and mental benefits as a powerful adaptogen, a natural substance that helps prevent the negative effects of stress.
 Studies suggest that it may restore energy, improve mood, and enhance cognition.
 It’s also believed to be an effective brain protectant that could prevent damage from toxins, and some studies suggest it may even promote longevity.

-Benefits and Effects
+Benefits and Effects of Rhodiola Rosea

-It’s most effective in combating the kind of fatigue produced by prolonged or repetitive low-intensity exertion or extended periods of stress; it has been shown to increase the length of effective exercise time, but opinions vary on whether it substantially improves athletic performance.
+It’s most effective in combating the kind of fatigue produced by prolonged or repetitive low-intensity exertion or extended periods of stress; it has been shown to increase the length of effective exercise time, but the data is mixed on whether it substantially improves athletic performance.

-It has also been proven to address many of the cognitive symptoms of fatigue, including moodiness and irritability, impaired judgment and decision-making ability, and diminished capacity for mental work.
+It has also been proven to address many of the cognitive symptoms of fatigue, including moodiness and irritability, impaired judgment and decision-making ability, and diminished mental work capacity.